coral-xyz/anchor/docs/src/tutorials/tutorial-6.md

 Consider a wallet.
 Would you rather have a wallet with a single SOL address, which you can use to receive *all* SPL tokens, or would you rather have a wallet with a different address for every SPL token.
 Now generalize this.
-For everyone program you use, do you want a single account, i.e. your SOL wallet, to define your application state?
-Or do you want to keep track of all your account addresses for every program in existance?
+For every program you use, do you want a single account, i.e. your SOL wallet, to define your application state?
+Or do you want to keep track of all your account addresses, separately, for every program in existance?

-Associated accounts allow you to easily calculate addresses, and thus find, accounts for any program of any type.
-A huge improvement on the account model introduced thus far.
+Associated accounts allow your users to reason about single address, their main SOL wallet, a huge improvement on the account model introduced thus far.

 Luckily, Anchor provides the ability to easily created associated program accounts for your program.